contact

 Artistic Director: Christine Cervino Grider

 Christine Grider has over 20 years of directing and teaching experience, and has taught all levels of students in ballet and pointe at such notable schools as The School of Ballet Memphis and Pittsburgh Youth Ballet.
 Christine has choreographed and set such major ballets as Giselle, Twelve Dancing Princesses, and Cinderella, and was awarded the Emerging Artist Grant by the Durham Arts Council for her staging of The Sleeping Beauty.
-Her original choreography has been chosen through adjudication for performance at Regional Dance America's national festival in 2007, as well as Regional Dance America's Southeast Regional festivals in 2010, 2011, and 2014.
+Her original choreography has been chosen through adjudication for performance at Regional Dance America's national festival in 2007, as well as Regional Dance America's Southeast Regional festivals in 2010, 2011, 2014, and most recently in 2025 after Greensboro Ballet rejoined RDA/Southeast.
 Ms. Grider became Greensboro Ballet's Artistic Director in August, 2022 and has most recently choreographed an entirely new production of The Nutcracker for Greensboro Ballet.
 She has also choreographed and/or staged Greensboro Ballet's 2023 Sleeping Beauty Suite and The Big Umbrella, 2024 Coppelia Suite, and this season's Alice's Adventures in Wonderland.

 Choreographer : Liz Stillerman Anderson